nanguoshun/English_EveryDay/Day15_University and Job Preparations.md

 M: You should't just play hard.

-W: and i the summer vocation times, i did internships.
+W: and in the summer vocation times, i did internships and it was really helpful.

-M: Ok, well, the last question, is
+M: Ok, well, the last question, is there anything you regret about your university?

-W: if i had to say one thing, I would say that i regret no studying more.
+W: if I had to say one thing, I would say that i regret not studying more.
 I wasn't super studious, but i wish that i had taken everthing that i could from my classes... really soak up my brain. but there were times where i liked the fun, college aspect.

 M: that's okay. and like we know. it is never to late to study. rachel.
 And you are still studying today.

+W: I am, it is never to late to learn.

 # Keep these words in mind: